lingtalfi/Light-Realist/doc/api/Ling/Light_Realist/Service/LightRealistService.md

 - <span id="property-actionHandlers"><b>actionHandlers</b></span>

-    This property holds the (ric ajax) actionHandlers for this instance.
+    This property holds the (ric/ajax) actionHandlers for this instance.

+- <span id="property-listRenderers"><b>listRenderers</b></span>

+    This property holds the listRenderers for this instance.
+    It's an array of identifier => RealistListRendererInterface instance